mikekammes/team-manage/README.md

 # Team Manager
 Project for Database class

+## Dependencies
+1. Python 2.7 or Python 3.5
+2. Sqlite3

 ## How to use
+* Create a db.sqlite file in the root directory of the project
+    * `$ touch db.sqlite` for a unix based machine
+* Run the createdb.sql commands to create the schema of the database
+    * `$ sqlite3 db.sqlite < createdb.sql`
+* Run the insertvalues.sql commands to populate database
+    * `$ sqlite3 db.sqlite < insertvalues.sql`
 * Run `$ python team-manage.py`from command line
 * Go to 127.0.0.1:5000
 * All links are working